sorgerlab/indra/CONTRIBUTING.md

 - wrap lines to max 80 characters
 - name variables all lowercase and underscore as a separator (e.g. `some_variable`)
-- name classes with starting letters upper case and no separator (e.g. SomeClass)
+- name classes with starting letters capitalized and no separator (e.g. `SomeClass`)

 Documentation
 -------------